Over the past few years, storytelling as a leadership tool has garnered more and more attention.

 But where the former stuck to soundbites, the latter used stories to great effect.
 If you asked both about healthcare, President Bush might have said "It's important to keep costs down for all Americans."
 Vice President Biden might have begun, "This reminds me of a single mom I met back in Scranton, working two jobs just to put food on the table for her kids.
 The idea that she couldn't afford health insurance..."
 Even just a line or two in, and the story plays to its audience's emotions.

 Done right, storytelling can enhance even the driest of messages.
 But don't force it.
 Authenticity is key.
-For help telling your story,
+For help telling your story, talk to us.

 Ellie Hearne is a leadership-communications expert and founder of Pencil or Ink.
 Over the years she has helped executives at Google, Marriott, Apple, Morgan Stanley, Starbucks, and numerous startups tell their stories.